-All digital cameras have a histogram that tells you about what you are photographing.
-Contrast autofocus works by having this histogram (which communicates with the sensor) evaluated.
+Contrast detection autofocus works by evaluating this histogram (which communicates with the sensor).
 The camera then moves the lens incrementally.
 It keeps reevaluating to see if there is more or less contrast to what you are shooting.

 If the camera detects contrast increase, it moves the lens in that higher contrast direction until it hits its full potential.
-If the contrast is decreased, the camera moves the lens in the other direction.
+If the contrast decreases, the camera moves the lens in the other direction.

 This process is repeated over and over again until there is high contrast.
-Contrast autofocus exists because a well-focused image will have high contrast.
+Contrast detection helps you to achieve a well-focused image with high contrast.